Tirush-Leo/RARE_challenge/README.md

 ---

-## 🏗️ Model Architecture
+## 🏗️ Model Architecture – Vision Transformer (ViT)
-The model was designed to balance **sensitivity** (catching rare cases) and **specificity** (avoiding false alarms).
-Key components include:

-- **Backbone:** Deep convolutional neural network (CNN) with transfer learning from an ImageNet-pretrained model.
-- **Feature Extractor:** Multi-scale feature maps to capture both subtle local anomalies and global patterns.
-- **Classifier Head:** Fully connected layers with dropout for regularization.
+The backbone of this project is a **Vision Transformer (ViT)**, implemented using the **timm** library:

+- **Model Variant:** `vit_base_patch16_224`, pretrained on ImageNet.
+- **Architecture:** Patch-based image embedding (16×16 patches) with multi-head self-attention layers, feed-forward networks, and layer normalization.
+- **Representation:** The `[CLS]` token output from the transformer encoder is used as the global image representation.
+- **Classification Head:** A lightweight projection layer maps the transformer output to binary classes (neoplasia vs. non-neoplasia).
-- **Loss Function:** Weighted cross-entropy / focal loss to address extreme class imbalance.
+- **Loss Function:** Weighted cross-entropy to address extreme class imbalance.
-- **Optimization:** Adam optimizer with cyclical learning rate scheduling.
+- **Optimization:** Adam with learning rate scheduling for stable convergence.

+This architecture leverages the **global context modeling capability of ViTs**, which is especially important for detecting subtle anomalies in highly imbalanced endoscopic data.

 ---